Is Your Older Dog Becoming Aggressive? How To Handle Behavior Changes

 • Early effects of dementia

+When our senior canine family members who previously received proper socialization and did not display behavior issues in the past have aged into grumpy dog syndrome, they’re basically the canine equivalent of older neighbors who yell “get off my lawn!” to playing children.
 They’re set in their ways and need their predictable routines to stay content.
 And because of physical deficits such as hearing and vision loss, too much stimuli may prove to be unbearable and they might prefer to be left alone rather than join a group.

 When pushed beyond their comfort zone, dogs aging into growing intolerance might react with snarling, a nip, a bite, or other aggressive behaviors.
-Senior dogs in households with small children who don’t understand canine body language–or households with a new puppy or younger dogs who play roughly–might also be more likely to snap when they’re pushed beyond their limit.
+Senior dogs in households with small children who don’t understand canine body languageor households with a new puppy or younger dogs who play roughlymight also be more likely to snap when they’re pushed beyond their limit.

 Warning signs that your dog may be entering that senior grumpy zone include: